k1W1M4ng0/tgm-dezsys-gk862-orm/README.md

         d.setProductData(List.of(p));

         // saving in whrepo is not necessary thanks to cascade type all in Product
+        // also, saving it throws an exception (likely because pRepo.save tries to save this object too)
         // whRepo.save(d);

         pRepo.save(p);

+        // however, you can save a new one whRepo.save(new WarehouseData());

         return "saved";
     }